zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - Fixed the issue that caused the USS tree to colapse after renaming a folder.

-- Fixed the issue that prevented members with an octothorpe (#) in the name from being displayed while using API ML.

 - Fixed the issue that prevented jobs with an octothorpe (#) in the name from opening.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).